learnk8s/learnk8s.io/_pages/newsletter/README.md

 ```

-This examples includes two items.
-One _meme_ and one _tweet_.
-You ca include as many tweets and memes as needed.
+This examples includes three items.
+Two _memes_ and one _tweet_.
+You can include as many tweets and memes as needed.

 __Memes:__

 Memes should include text, image or both.
 If the tweetable property is set to true, then a _click to tweet_ link will be displayed.
+Please note that in order for the meme image to be tweeted, a Twiiter picture URL must be supplied as shown in the second item/example.

 __Tweets:__